GilbertoBotaro/nifi_processors/README.md

 # nifi_processors

+The .nar file available here contains two processors.
+To use them with Apache Nifi, drop the nar file in the lib folder and restart Nifi.

+Be aware that this is my first attempt to write processors for Nifi, so they might not be production ready.

 1)
 The SplitToAttribute processor for Apache Nifi will allow to split the incoming content of a flowfile into separate fields using a defined separator.